-Hoogeveen et al. (2020) found that, in aggregate, lay people were able to predict research replication outcomes with some accuracy (59%) but may be less accurate than experts (65-72%).
-However, providing details about the original effects increased lay persons' accuracy (67%).
+Hoogeveen et al. (2020) found that, in aggregate, lay people were able to predict research replication outcomes with some accuracy (59%) but may be less accurate than experts (Hoogeveen et al., 202065-72%).
+However, providing details about the original effects increased lay persons' accuracy, perhaps even to the level of experts (67%).
 McBride et al. (2012) examined expert prediction accuracy for ecology research outcomes and found no consistent effects of self-assessed expertise, experience, or publication record.
 In their investigation of outcome predictions for behavioral economics experiments, DellaVigna and Pope (2018) found that researcher expertise did not positively correlate with accuracy.
 However, academic experts were more accurate than non-experts (e.g., MTurk workers), but only according to prediction error measures and not on rank order measures of accuracy.
 Benjamin et al. (2017) examined the accuracy of cancer researchers' predictions of replication outcomes from the reproducibility project: cancer biology.
 As a group, experts outperformed trainees on some metrics of accuracy but not others.
-Among experts, publication impact (r = -.15) but not topic expertise related to prediction errors.
+Among experts, publication impact (r = -.15) but not topic expertise predicted forecast accuracy.
+Interestingly, confidence in forecasts appeared to decrease predictionaccuracy; however, confidence has been positively related to research outcome prediction accuracy in other researchrelated to prediction errors.
 Interestingly, prediction confidence was positively related to error (r = .36); however, other researchers have found positive relationships between confidence and the accuracy of empirical outcome predictions (DellaVigna & Pope, 2018).
 Overall, the effects of expertise and experience on predicting research outcomes are unclear, and whether these previous findings are replicable or if they extend to generalizability prediction is unknown.

 Involvement in the research may also impact accuracy in generalizability prediction.
 Familiarity with nuances of the study (e.g., fine methodological details) could increase prediction accuracy.
 Alternatively, investment in the outcomes of the research could decrease accuracy; the predictions of researchers involved in a project may be less accurate than those not involved because they hope that specific outcomes (e.g., finding the effect) will occur.
 Predictions may be biased by desired results, perhaps due to motivated reasoning (see Kunda, 1990).
 However, the evidence for such desirability biases in predicting future outcomes is mixed (Krizan & Windschitl, 2007).

 Other researcher characteristics, such as individual differences in cognitive styles, may also relate to prediction accuracy.
 To our knowledge, these factors have not been examined in regard to predicting research outcomes.
 However, prior research has found some evidence for individual differences predicting performance in other forecasting or prediction contexts.
 For instance, Haran et al. (2013) examined how predictions under uncertainty were related to individual differences, including actively open-minded thinking (AOT; Baron, 1993; Stanovich & West, 2007) and need for cognition (NFC; Cacioppo et al., 1984).
 Of the examined variables, only AOT was associated with accuracy (β = .209), though this positive relationship depended on the usefulness of the available information.
-Researchers investigating so-called "superforecasters" predicting future geopolitical events found that superforecasters scored higher than other forecasters on AOT and other positive individual differences in cognitive style and ability (e.g., NFC; Mellers, Stone, Murray et al., 2015).
-These same variables positively correlated with prediction accuracy among forecasters more generally (e.g., AOT, r = -.12; see also Mellers, Stone, Atanasov et al., 2015).
+Researchers investigating so-called "superforecasters" predicting future geopolitical events found that superforecasters secrescored higher than other forecasters on AOT and other positive individual differences in cognitive style and ability (Mandel & Barnes, 2014e.g., NFC; Mellers, Stone, Murray et al., 2015).
+These same variables positively correlated with prediction accuracy among forecasters more generally (see also Mellers, Stone, Atanasov et al., 2015).